Some quick time management tips to help you take control of your work week and let you be the high performance leader you want to be

-- Allocate the amount of time you need to complete each of the objectives/projects (If you believe it will take an hour, then allocate two hours - most people tend to under-estimate the amount of time it takes to complete something and this is why so often time management planning comes undone.
-If you finish earlier than the two hours then you can go on to the next item on your list
+Coaches Tip: When you allocate the amount of time you need to complete each of your objectives/projects, if you believe it will take an hour, then allocate two hours.
+Most people tend to under-estimate the amount of time it takes to complete something.
+This is why, so often, time management planning comes undone.
+If you finish earlier than the two hours, then you can go on to the next item on your list.

-- Decide which of the objectives/projects could be delegated to someone else You can fine-tune your effective delegation skills here
+1) Delegate - You can fine-tune your delegation skills here

-Here's how I schedule my diary each day (in priority order)
+Here's how I recommend you schedule your diary each day (in priority order)

 Blocking Leads To Improved Productivity

-If your diary does not have it mark out blocks with headings like:
+If your planner does not have it mark out blocks with headings like:

 Then you can place in these blocks 'things to do' on that particular day.
-For example, if today is the 25th and I have asked John for information on the 28th, I would make a note of this on the diary page of the 28th under the block "Work Information Due from others".
+For example, if I have asked John for information on the 28th, I would a reminder set for this under the block "Work Information Due from others".

-This is both an employee management tip and one of those time management tips that few people use and yet it is one of the best ... because it not only saves you time ... it saves others time as well.
+This is both an employee management tip and one of those time management tips that few people us.
+Yet it is one of the best.
+Because it not only saves you time ... it saves others time as well.

 Have you been guilty of bugging someone with multiple interruptions?
 Stop it!
 You'll get a reputation as being annoying.